-34. The decision to remit the photographs to the FBI in Dallas had been made by the Ambassador, according to the Chief of Station, who simultaneously with the FBI agent's departure reported to Headquarters by cable (0244Z time, 23 November):
+34: The decision to remit the photographs to the FBI in Dallas had been made by the Ambassador, according to the Chief of Station, who simultaneously with the FBI agent's departure reported to Headquarters by cable (0244Z time, 23 November):

 "FBI agent left here 2000 local time with two copies each of six photos of a person suspected to be OSWALD, on a special flight for Dallas.
-He is 'carrying envelope with one copy each photo for airmail special from Dallas to J. C. KING at home as per telephone conversation with SCOTT.

-One copy of each of these photos plus a copy of each of the photos showing the same person exiting the Cuban Embassy forwarded by memorandum leaving by regular pouch tonight.
+He is carrying envelope with one copy each photo for local airmail special from Dallas to local at home as per telephone conversation with local to local the photos showing the same person exiting the Cuban Embassy forwarded by memorandum leaving by regular pouch tonight.
 In view of above does Hqs still want a staffer with additional photo(s)?"